Toward Robust LLM-Based Judges: Taxonomic Bias Evaluation and Debiasing Optimization: Related work

 Despite their strong empirical performance, LLM-based judges have been shown to exhibit various judgment biases~\cite{huang-etal-2025-empirical}.
 For example, they often demonstrate \emph{position bias}~\cite{shi-etal-2025-judging}, favoring responses presented earlier in pairwise comparisons, and \emph{length bias}~\cite{NEURIPS2023_91f18a12}, preferring verbose responses regardless of actual quality.
 Other studies report LLM judges favor authoritative tone, stylistic fluency, or specific superficial quality that are not directly related to factual correctness or task requirements~\cite{chen-etal-2024-humans}.
 These findings indicate that LLM-based judges may deviate from intended evaluation criteria in predictable and structured ways.
 Such biases are particularly concerning when LLM-based judges are used as reward models in alignment pipelines, where optimized models may learn to exploit these biases rather than genuinely improve response quality, leading to reward hacking and misaligned optimization~\cite{ICLR2025_9d46574e}.
 Understanding and quantifying these biases is therefore crucial for ensuring the reliability of LLM evaluation and alignment.

 Recent efforts have shifted toward a more systematic analysis and benchmarking of these biases.
 For instance, recent empirical studies have conducted large-scale evaluations on LLM-based judges to uncover their bias vulnerabilities~\cite{chen-etal-2024-humans,wang2025assessing}.
-To understand the underlying mechanisms of bias, RRM~\cite{ICLR2025_9d46574e} introduces a causal framework to model judgment biases, enabling more robust discriminative judging and mitigating reward hacking.
+To understand the underlying mechanisms of bias, RRM~\cite{ICLR2025_9d46574e} introduces a causal framework to model judgment biases.
 Furthermore, CALM~\cite{ICLR2025_fdca08d3} and EvalBiasBench~\cite{park-etal-2024-offsetbias} have been proposed to categorize and quantify diverse bias types.
-However, these works are limited by specific bias types or restricted judge paradigms, and they often erroneously conflate judgment biases with judgment errors.
+However, CALM evaluates only generative judges, and measures robustness as label-free self-consistency, which cannot distinguish a biased judgment from an inherently erroneous one.
+EvalBiasBench contains only 80 hand-crafted instances over six bias types, and its companion OffsetBias training data are constructed from generic response errors rather than targeted bias mechanisms.
+In contrast, our work organizes 12 bias types into a four-category taxonomy, conditions the bias metric on originally correct judgments to disentangle biases from judgment errors, covers both generative and discriminative judges, and reuses the same taxonomy to drive a debiasing framework for both paradigms.